 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you go through them to make a purchase we will earn a commission at no additional cost to you.
 We chose these companies / hotels because of their quality and not because of the commission we receive from your purchases.

-A journey to the province of Kwazulu-Natal in the east of South Africa is fantastic.
-The nature is extremely beautiful.
+A journey to the province of Kwazulu-Natal in the east of South Africa is fantastic, the nature here is extremely beautiful.
 KwaZulu Natal is located in eastern South Africa on the Indian Ocean and is very popular with tourists.
 It is s a large melting pot of all kinds of typical South African features: countless beautiful landscapes, a colorful collection of cultures, wildlife parks, busy and deserted beaches, lively cities, small villages and a subtropical climate.
 These are all ideal conditions for an unforgettable bucket list trip.

 Kwa Zulu Natal is home to the Zulu tribe, the largest tribe in South Africa.
 Zulu is also the most important language in South Africa and is spoken by 23% as a native language.
 Striking is the difference in nature in the traditional Zulu areas and the parts that have been labeled as white during the Apartheid years.
 In the white areas dominates mainly large-scale agriculture or forestry.
 In the traditional black areas, the original vegetation has remained much more and that creates a particularly beautiful landscape.